yeleshwarapu/yeleshwarapu.github.io/_pages/projects.md

 ### Strava Route Planner (R'Cycle Co-Op)
 **Status**: Ongoing | [GitHub](#)

 Built a Python-based cycling route planner that generates bike loops using ~5,000 miles of personal Strava data.
-Most routing tools optimize for speed or distance—this optimizes for air quality and UV exposure to reduce health impacts from exercising in industrial corridors.
+Most routing tools optimize for speed or distance, but this tool optimizes for air quality and UV exposure to reduce health impacts from exercising in industrial corridors.

 **Current Features**:
 - Route generation from personal ride history using Strava API